butlin/presentations/MEDI2101 practical wk 2.md

 <a href="https://students.mq.edu.au/support"><img src="images/mq_support.png" alt="Student wellbeing logo.
 Wallumattagal peoples at Macquarie.
 LGBTQI+ Safe Space for Everyone" align="right" width=33%></a>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p class="citation">Practical designed by Assoc.
 Prof. Mark Butlin and Dr Peter Burke.<br>This material is provided to you as a Macquarie University student for your individual research and study purposes only.
 You cannot share this material without permission.
 Macquarie University is the copyright owner of (or has licence to use) the intellectual property in this material.
-Legal and/or disciplinary actions may be taken if this material is shared without the University’s written permission.</p>
+Legal and/or disciplinary actions may be taken if this material is shared without the University’s written permission.</p> -->

----
 <!-- .slide: data-auto-animate-restart id="MEDI2101Wk7prac" -->
 #### MEDI2101 Cardiovascular and Respiratory System.
-# Week 7<br>Physiological measurement practical<br>&nbsp;<br>Introduction to some respiratory and cardiovascular instrumentation
+# Week 2.<br>Physiology practical.<br>Resting cardiorespiratory physiology.

 Macquarie Medical School, Faculty of Medicine, Health and Human Sciences<br>Macquarie University.
 On the land of the Wallumattagal clan of the Dharug Nation.